Student Accessibility Services

 Western New England University (WNE) and Student Accessibility Services (SAS) recognize that students with disabilities represent an equally important aspect of diversity as any other student on campus and are an integral part of our community.
 We are committed to ensuring equal access to all campus related programs and activities.
 Through reasonable accommodations and support, students who qualify under Section 504 of the Rehabilitation Act and the Americans with Disabilities Act Amendments Act (ADAAA) are empowered to participate fully in the activities of the College.

-In collaboration with faculty and staff from across campus, SDS coordinates accommodations for students with documented disabilities related but not limited to:
+In collaboration with faculty and staff from across campus, SAS coordinates accommodations for students with documented disabilities related but not limited to:

 - learning disabilities

 - autism spectrum disorders

 Additionally, SAS supports students who are blind, have low vision, or are deaf or hard-of-hearing.

 As a part of our mission, SAS engages students in becoming independent learners, fosters self-advocacy, and promotes self-determination.
 SAS also serves as a resource to the campus community promoting educational equity and innovation.